kylejohnsonks/kickstarter-analysis/README.md

 ---
 ![ss3.png](/resources/ss3.png)
 ---
 #### The total number of projects was calcualted as the sum of the three outcomes for each range.
-Percentages for each outcome were calculated by dividing the outcome account by the total number of projects.
-The formula `=b2/$e2` which anchors the column refrence to the 'Total Projects' column, was entered in cell F2, then filled down and right to calculate values for each outcome/range combination.
+Percentages for each outcome were calculated by dividing the outcome count by the total number of projects.
+The formula `=b2/$e2`, which anchors the column refrence to the 'Total Projects' column, was entered in cell F2, then filled down and right to calculate values for each outcome/range combination.
 The line chart below was generated from the resulting data.
 ---
 ![Outcomes_vs_Goals.png](/resources/Outcomes_vs_Goals.png)
 ---